ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 {PANEL: ConfigureServer}

 The `ConfigureServer` method allows you to be more in control on your server.
-You can use it with `ServerTestOptions` to change the path to the Raven server binaries, specify data storage path, security, .NET framework, etc.
+You can use it with `TestServerOptions` to change the path to the Raven server binaries, specify data storage path, security, .NET framework, etc.

-{INFO:ServerTestOptions}
+{INFO:TestServerOptions}

-See the complete list of `ServerTestOptions`, which inherits from [ServerOptions](../server/Embedded#getting-started).
+See the complete list of `TestServerOptions`, which inherits from [ServerOptions](../server/Embedded#getting-started).

-Defining ServerTestOptions allows you to be more in control of how the embedded server is going to run with just a minor [definition change](../start/test-driver#example-2).
+Defining TestServerOptions allows you to be more in control of how the embedded server is going to run with just a minor [definition change](../start/test-driver#example-2).

 {INFO /}